NetsoftHoldings/hubstaff-mobile-challenge/README.md

 The data for the active job sites should be fetched from the following url address:
 [https://run.mocky.io/v3/60fc94d9-db13-4f00-bda4-523f1ba6b4aa](https://run.mocky.io/v3/60fc94d9-db13-4f00-bda4-523f1ba6b4aa)

-Here's an example of what the response should look like:
+Here's an example of the structure of the response:
 ```
 {
   "sites":